-As China’s leading administrative specialist, New Horizons supports foreign corporations in China to incorporate a Wholly Foreign-Owned Enterprise, also called a WFOE / WOFE.
+As China’s leading administrative specialist, New Horizons supports foreign corporations in China in the process of incorporating a Wholly Foreign-Owned Enterprise, also called a WFOE / WOFE.

 - At least 1 investor (from any country except China, including Hong Kong, Macau and Taiwan regions);

 - 1 director or a board of directors.
 (The investor can be the director);

 - 1 legal representative;